boisterousSplash/PhotoDrop/README.md

 In your Xcode project, add the 'RCTCustom.m' file in the 'Base' folder in the 'PhotoDrop' project (PhotoDrop > Libraries > React.xcodeproj > React > Base).
 You can do this by control clicking on the 'Base' folder and selecting 'Add File to "React.xcodeproj"...'.
 You'll find the 'RCTCustom.m' file inside the repo (client > App > Components > Assets).

 ![super agent](http://i.imgur.com/AKDxeVV.png)

+### Troubleshooting
+You may need to rename your project, as all Xcode projects need to be globally unique

 ## Run Simulator